kbalist/xbmc-games/README.md

 ------

 This fileset prepare all the work to transform your XBMC into a perfect console emulator.
-Before installing this fileset, you need an operating XBMC installation (I use XBMC live),and the plugin "<Advanced Launcher|http://code.google.com/p/xbmc-advanced-launcher/>"
+Before installing this fileset, you need an operating XBMC installation (I use XBMC live),and the plugin "[Advanced Launcher](http://www.gwenael.org/xbmc/index.php?title=Main_Page)"